wp-plugins/pretty-link/readme.txt

 http://blairwilliams.com/aweber

-Here's a link that Pretty Link generated a random slug for (similar to how bit.ly or tinyurl would do):
+Here's a link that Pretty Link generated a random slug for (similar to what bit.ly or tinyurl would do):

 http://blairwilliams.com/w7a